Pycore-Development/Pycore/CONTRIBUTING.md

    - Tell us **what actually happens**.
 What ends up happening in reality?
 It's not helpful to say "it fails" or "it doesn't work".
 Say _how_ it failed, do you get an exception?
 Does it hang?
 How are the expectations different from reality?
    - Tell us **information about your environment**.
-What version of Pycord are you using?
+What version of pycore are you using?
 How was it installed?
 What operating system are you running on?
 These are valuable questions and information that we use.